 There are lots to choose from now if I can only find the time.

-This is a guide about making a scarf for someone having chemo.
+This is a page about making a scarf for someone having chemo.
 Many cancer patients choose to wear a cap or scarf during treatment rather than a wig.

-This guide is about making a ribbon scarf.
+This page is about making a ribbon scarf.
 A quick and easy project that can be made for a young woman in a couple of hours.

-This guide is about making a fleece scarf.
+This page is about making a fleece scarf.
 A inexpensive, cozy wrap can be made with this material.

-This is a guide about recycling sweaters into scarves.
+This is a page about recycling sweaters into scarves.
 Rather than discarding your old sweaters, you can turn them into fun, unique scarves.